PLAflex is our exciting product that combines the benefits of softer materials like TPU with the ease of print, similar to PLA+.

 We have developed colours to be as rich and solid as PLA+ filaments.
 For ease of mixing and matching we have also used colours to follow a similar Pantone range as PLA+.

 Caring for our environmental footprint is everyone’s responsibility.
 Recycling is our best way to do this.
 We are continuing to provide PLAflex filaments with free resealable bags that not only care for our planet but also help in warding off moisture damage to your precious filament.
 This enables them to last longer so they are not exposed to damage from humidity.
-As with all filaments, it is best to pack them away in the resealable bag when not in use and always keep the desiccant satchel inside the bag to absorb any remaining moisture.
+Moisture in the air affects PLAflex adversely and will impact print performance and finished print layering.
+It is critical to pack them away in the resealable bag when not in use and always keep the desiccant satchel inside the bag to absorb any remaining moisture.

 - Always print a temp tower to find the best temperature.
 We have tested the filament on many printers and most find 220/50 hot-end/baseplate to be ideal.